invpe/GridShell/README.md

 With billions of IOT devices connected today there is a huge potential of computing power ready for use at minimal or even zero cost.
 These tiny computers are capable of operating on renewable energies like solar power, giving tremendous opportunities for utilizing their computing capabilities without impacting environment.
 We all have WiFi enabled sensors, smart bulbs, sockets, plugs... which idle for most of their time - why not connect them together and use as one big computer to solve our problems ?

-The project started mid june 2022 as a coding-challenge, it is now `VER0.05` and running a `TestNet` which means everyone can join and contribute to the network, tasks are sent by the core development team.
+The project started mid june 2022 as a coding-challenge, it is now `VER0.05` and running a `TestNet` which means everyone can join, contribute and use the network.
 GridShell is made to be used by everyone.
-Once you join and contribute to the network, you are granted Shells for each task execution.
-You will be able to use these Shells to write telemetry and execute your own tasks on the GridShell network in the nearest future.
+Once you connect your nodes will be granted Shells for each task execution.
+You will be able to use these Shells to write telemetry and execute your own tasks on the GridShell network.

 # :sparkles: How does it work